Welcome to today's edition of the Rush 24-7 podcast.

 Plus, we've got tortilla riots happening in Mexico because the price of corn's gone.

-I just I just and then Lou Saban, the new coach at the Alabama Crimson Tide in trouble, caught in an off-the-record conversation on the internet calling an LSU guy coonass, which is which is a slur of Cajun people in Louisiana.
+And then Lou Sabin, the new coach at the Alabama Crimson Tide in trouble, caught in an off-the-record conversation on the internet calling an LSU guy coon-ass, which is a slur of Cajun people in Louisiana.

 We're just waiting to be offended at things, folks.

-It's an atmosphere and a market in which I thrive back in just a moment.
+It's an atmosphere and a market in which I thrive back in just a book.

 Brett Favre says he's not going to retire.